gromacs/gromacs/docs/user-guide/mdrun-performance.rst

 an overhead that can become significant as simulation ns/day increases (i.e. with shorter wall-time per step).
 The overhead is measured by :ref:`gmx mdrun` and reported in the performance summary section of the log file ("Launch GPU ops" row).
 A few percent of runtime spent in this category is normal, but in fast-iterating and multi-GPU parallel runs 10% or larger overheads can be observed.
-In general, there a user can do little to avoid such overheads, but there are a few cases where tweaks can give performance benefits.
+In general, a user can do little to avoid such overheads, but there are a few cases where tweaks can give performance benefits.
 In single-rank runs timing of GPU tasks is by default enabled and, while in most cases its impact is small, in fast runs performance can be affected.
 The performance impact will be most significant on NVIDIA GPUs with CUDA, less on AMD with OpenCL.
-In these cases, when more than a few percent of "Launch GPU ops" time is observed, it is recommended turning off timing by setting the ``GMX_DISABLE_GPU_TIMING`` environment variable.
+In these cases, when more than a few percent of "Launch GPU ops" time is observed, it is recommended to turn off timing by setting the ``GMX_DISABLE_GPU_TIMING`` environment variable.
-In parallel runs with with many ranks sharing a GPU launch overheads can also be reduced by staring fewer thread-MPI or MPI ranks per GPU; e.g. most often one rank per thread or core is not optimal.
+In parallel runs with many ranks sharing a GPU, launch overheads can also be reduced by starting fewer thread-MPI or MPI ranks per GPU; e.g. most often one rank per thread or core is not optimal.

 The second type of overhead, interference of the GPU driver with CPU computation,